teal-finance/rainbow/README.md

     - sell an option at the highest price
     - arbitrage between two markets (e.g. buy an option at a low price and sell the same size in another market)

-We are open to your ideas for a better clear view of the options markets.

-The rainbow dashboard will also display some graphs as the aggregated order books, and others ones to determine at-the-money option depending on spot price, to highlight volatilities according to strikes above/below the spot price, and to compare mark IV and delta buckets (smallest .10 increment).

-We are also designing the sending of real-time buy/sell signals (e.g. mobile notifications).

-To go further, we want to decrease the latency between to decision and the market transaction.

-Please contact us to encourage us or for any other help. :-) You may want machine learning prediction, customized Buy/Sell buttons or sending your orders directly... we need your feedback. ;-)

-## Technology

-The back-end is developed in Go.

-Deribit API is well documented, and the data retrieval was pretty straightforward to implement.
-Deribit even have an API playground, which all projects should also provide.

-To support Opyn, Rainbow retrieves the options list using the TheGraph API.
-This is our first GraphQL client implementation in Go.
-We spent two days to compare and test the different solutions.
-We are proud to have found the GraphQL state-of-the-art in Go, based on the library <https://github.com/Khan/genqlient>
-with type-safe code generation.
-We also got help from the Opyn team for the query examples.

-Opyn support also requires to use the 0x protocol.
-We have battled to correctly get the bid/ask prices from 0x API.
-We got some help from the 0x team to identify which API call was the most suitable.
-This help advances our work a lot and enables us to add, in a near future, other protocols like Thales.

-To support PsyOptions, we took our first plunge in the Solana ecosystem to understand and use the Serum Go library.

-See also the Go documentation: <https://pkg.go.dev/github.com/teal-finance/rainbow>

-Next step is to implement on a proper UI that enables users to trade, based on Typescript/Vue3.

 ## Requirements